EPG-TomCoussement/cstate/content/issues/2023-04-15-INFO-maintenance-window.md

   - HQ
 ---

-On April 15, we will conduct our bi-annual high-availability testing.
+On April 15 @ 06:00 CEST, we will conduct our bi-annual high-availability testing.
 Minor connectivity issues may occur during failover tests.